 A study conducted by the University of Exeter found that it was more difficult for the fish to remove waste captured through their gills than plastic waste in the mouth.
 Plastics in the water can devastate fish, and because humans consume the fish, it affects us humans as well when it enters our food chain.

 Often too, because of the plastic lodged in their guts, they can mistakenly not feel hungry.
 As a result, they can not seek food and die of starvation.

-Six out of seven of the world’s sea turtle species ingest plastic debris8.
+Six out of seven sea turtles worldwide ingest plastic debris7.
 Only the flatback sea turtle does not.
 Researchers found out that nearly 50% of sea turtles had swallowed plastic, which ultimately contributed to their deaths.

 Whales and dolphins, as well as other marine mammals, often have the same problem.
 They are also swallowing plastic because they cannot tell the difference between food and plastic.
 In some instances, they may be eating other marine creatures that have been entangled in plastic.
 At least 26 species of cetaceans have ingested plastic debris6.

-Sea birds are not exempt from the issue of plastic in the marine environment either.
-A study found that between 1962 and 2012, eighty of 135 species had ingested plastic, and on average, 29% of the birds had plastic in their gut4.
+Sea birds are not exempt from ingesting plastic debris in the marine environment either.
+A study found that between 1962 and 2012, eighty of 135 species had ingested plastic, and on average, 29% of the birds had plastic in their gut3.
 By standardizing the data, they believe that the rate of ingestion would be as high as 90% in today’s world.
-Again, the threat today is more severe, and it continues to get worse.
+Again, the threat today is more severe, impacting numerous marine species, and it continues to get worse.